 Application Timelines.
 Timelines for application review will be quite predictable, meaning sponsors will have a dependable schedule on which to plan.
 However, the timelines are tight, meaning sponsors will have to plan.
 In the (otherwise) 60-day application process, there are two points at which sponsors may have to respond to requests for more information.
 They will have at most 30 days to comply, so they must be sure to have the correct resources on hand.

 Transparency.
 The regulation also dictates clinical trial reporting to support industry trends in research transparency and knowledge sharing.
 Sponsors must provide study summaries which are “that is understandable to a layperson,” and must submit clinical study reports (CSRs) that accompany Marketing Authorization applications, even if the application is withdrawn or ultimately not approved.
 These data will be made publicly available via a new EU database.

+Flexibility.
+The new regulation includes provisions that support flexibility in TMF content and in monitoring (think RBM), which dovetail with the ICH E6(R2) changes.
 Important differences with FDA: Under the new EU regulation, a trial must be registered in the EU database before it begins; trials in the US can be registered as late as 21 days after enrollment of the first participant.
 Also, the EU will require registration of Phase I studies in the EU database, while Phase I trials in the US are exempt from Clinicaltrials.gov registration requirements.
 If a sponsor wants to use data collected in US trials to support a Marketing Authorization in the EU, the US studies must adhere to the registration requirements in the new EU regulation.